Sjors/nado-book/attacks/eclipse.md

 ### Erebus Attack

-\EpisodeQR{18}

-If you want to learn more about eclipse attacks, you might be interested in the Erebus attack^[<https://erebus-attack.comp.nus.edu.sg>]: an eclipse attack where an attacker essentially spoofs an entire part of the internet.
+If you want to learn more about eclipse attacks, you might be interested in the _Bitoin, Explained_ podcast episode^[<https://btcwip.com/nado18>] about the Erebus attack^[<https://erebus-attack.comp.nus.edu.sg>]: an eclipse attack where an attacker essentially spoofs an entire part of the internet.

 How this works is the internet is made up of Autonomous Systems (AS), which are basically clusters of IP addresses owned by the same entity, like an ISP.^[<https://www.cloudflare.com/learning/network-layer/what-is-an-autonomous-system/>]